 Types of Oncology Certified Nurses

-Certified Pediatric Oncology Nurse or CPON® and Certified Pediatric Hematology Nurse or CPHON ® – The Certified Pediatric Oncology Nurse (CPON®) or Certified Pediatric Hematology Nurse (CPHON®) credential means the nurse has the knowledge to competently provide care for children with cancer and their families.
+or CPHON ® – The Certified Pediatric Oncology Nurse (CPON®) or Certified Pediatric Hematology Nurse (CPHON®) credential means the nurse has the knowledge to competently provide care for children with cancer and their families.
 Children who have cancer require special care; CPHON® and CPON® certified nurses know how to provide it.

 Advanced Oncology Certified Nurse or AOCN® – The Advanced Oncology Certified Nurse or AOCN® credential means the nurse has the knowledge to competently perform in an advanced role in cancer care.
 Nurses who have advanced certification have in-depth knowledge that goes beyond the basics of cancer care.

-Advanced Oncology Certified Clinical Nurse Specialist or AOCNS®– The Advanced Oncology Certified Clinical Nurse Specialist or AOCNS® also has the knowledge to competently practice as an adult oncology clinical nurse specialist.
-In order to take the AOCNS® test, the nurse must have a masters or higher degree in nursing, and have completed 500 hours of supervised practice as an adult oncology clinical nurse specialist.
+Advanced Oncology Certified Clinical Nurse Specialist or AOCNS®– The Advanced Oncology Certified Clinical Nurse Specialist or AOCNS® has the knowledge to competently practice as an adult oncology clinical nurse specialist.
+Clinical nurse specialists are advanced practice providers.

 How to File a Complaint About an ONCC-Certified Nurse

 All ONCC certified nurses are expected to adhere to ONCC’s Code of Ethics.
 If an ONCC-certified nurse is not adhering to the standards, consumers and others may report the nurse to ONCC with our contact form or call us at 877-769-6622.
-ONCC shall thoroughly investigate complaints against ONCC-certified nurses.
+ONCC will thoroughly investigate complaints against ONCC-certified nurses.
 Anonymous reports will not be addressed.